Where Everything Fights Everything

 IKEA's modular philosophy enables genuine functional versatility, whilst Elsa's adaptability remains primarily cosmetic and merchandising-based.

-Emotional impact elsa Wins
+Emotional impact Elsa Wins

 IKEA Furniture